![]() |

 sometimes even the farm manager where you plan to board your horse.

-Your young horse first must be broken at the farm and then perhaps
+Your young horse first must be broken at a farm or training center,

-will saddle it for its first race.
+sent to its trainer at a racetrack for the first time.
 Agents tend to work with multiple

 farms and trainers and can give recommendations of both to get you

 started.
-Selecting a Trainer Selecting a trainer is one of the
+Selecting a trainer is one of the

 most important decisions that a Thoroughbred owner has to make.
 In